What personal information do we collect and hold?

 - administer payments we receive, or any payments we make, relating to your service.

 Can we use your information for marketing our products and services?

 We may use or disclose your personal information to let you know about other products or services we or a third party service that may be of interest to you.

 With your consent, we may disclose your personal information to third parties for the purpose of connecting you with other businesses or customers.
 You can ask us not to do this at any time.
-We won’t sell your personal information to any organisation that does not have a direct requirement to our business or service.
+We won’t sell your personal information to any organisation that does not have a direct requirement for our business or service.

 Yes, You Can Opt-Out

 You can let us know at any time if you no longer wish to receive direct marketing offers from us.
 We will process your request as soon as practicable.

 What are the other ways we use your information?